 Initial Points

-Since Ningbo Mahjong is typically played for money, there are no initial points.
+There are no initial points in Ningbo Mahjong.
 Instead, the game focuses on accumulating points (referred to as "tai") through winning hands and specific combinations during gameplay.
 The scoring system is primarily based on the tai earned from different hand patterns, sets, and special situations like self-draws, flower tiles, and the use of Baida (wild cards).
 Players only gain or lose points during gameplay as they win or lose hands.

 ---|---|---|